Green tobacco sickness: Prevention and treatment

 Proper workplace training and preventative efforts are important to reduce the risk of GTS.
 Employers should ensure any worker handling tobacco leaves has gloves that can be substituted for a new pair should they become wet.
 Long pants, long sleeve shirts, and water resistant suits are also protective against GTS as long as they are kept dry.
 However, those working with tobacco plants often do so in very warm weather, so it is essential that workers are given adequate breaks and opportunities for hydration in order to avoid heat exhaustion.
 Wet clothing that has come in contact with tobacco leaves should be removed immediately and the skin should be washed with warm soapy water.
 Another way workers can avoid getting this sickness is by waiting to harvest until the tobacco leaves are dry.
 Training tobacco farm workers to identify the signs and symptoms in themselves and others is helpful in early identification of GTS.

-There is no specific treatment for Green Tobacco Sickness, but rest and rehydration are helpful in managing symptoms.
+There is no specific treatment for green tobacco sickness, but rest and rehydration are helpful in managing symptoms.
 In most cases, the illness will resolve on its own within one to two days, but symptoms may be so severe as to require emergency medical treatment which could include medication to treat nausea and vomiting and IV fluids.
 The symptoms of GTS are similar to those of other conditions that are common in this profession, such as heat illness and pesticide poisoning, which can sometimes lead to misdiagnosis.

+OSHA Standards

+29 CFR 1910.1200 - Hazard Communication Standard (HCS)

+Employers are required to inform workers about chemical hazards they may be exposed to.
+This includes substances such as nicotine since it is charaterized as a hazardous chemical, which is the can cause GTS.
+Organizations must also provide employees with Safety Data Sheets (SDS), Proper Labeling, and training on possible risk within the work environment.

+29 CFR 1910.132 Subpart I - Personal Protective Equipment (PPE)

+Employers are required to provide employees with proper PPE related to previously assessed hazards within the work environment.
+PPE is used to limit exposure and prevent illness when working with hazardous chemicals.
+In regard to GTS, required PPE may include water-resistant gloves and clothing.

+29 CFR 1928.110 - Sanitation Standard (Agricultural)

+This standard requires employers to provide drinking water and handwashing stations for employees.
+These help ensure workers remain hydrated during shifts are able to wash hands and forearms to remove any hazardous substances they may have been exposed to.